nephio-project/porch/docs/content/en/docs/1_overview/_index.md

 Porch also does not replace kpt.
 It uses kpt internally for package operations and function execution, acting as “kpt-as-a-service” by exposing a Kubernetes API on top of kpt’s capabilities.

 Porch does not deploy packages.
 It manages package content and lifecycle in repositories.
 Deployment to clusters is done by separate GitOps tools that watch those repositories.
-Nor does Porch require exclusive control: packages can be edited through Porch or directly in Git.
-Porch synchronizes with external changes and supports mixed workflows.
+Packages can be edited through Porch.
+While it is possible to manage packages directly in Git as well, doing so without using Porch as the orchestrator is risky and not recommended.

 Porch does not provide a package registry.
-It works with your existing Git and OCI repositories to manage packages, rather than acting as a separate package storage system.
+It works with your existing Git repositories to manage packages, rather than acting as a separate package storage system.
 It also does not enforce a specific repository structure; it works with standard kpt package layouts, and you keep control of how your repositories are organized.

 ## How Porch fits in the ecosystem